blomqvist/thesis/Report/report.md

 Round-trip time was taken in consideration and calculated to 60ms during a worst case scenario given that bus-load does not exceed 100% limit.

 \newpage

 #5 Discussion
 This chapter provides a discussion of the resulting outcome of this project and how well it copes with our initial vision of system requirements specified in the introduction.
-We will also discuss how well the method of work was functioning, and what could have be done differently to achieve better results.
+We will also discuss how well the method of work was functioning, and what could has to be done differently to achieve better results.

 ##5.1 Result